SkanderHn/TimeSeriesDataSets/README.md

 # TimeSeriesDataSets

 Repo containing csv versions of canonical data sets used for benchmarking and analyzing time series analysis and forecasting models.
+Intended to be easily callable from an ML script or Jupyter notebook and used for tutorial or pedagogical purposes.

 ## Air Passengers data set:
 Frequency: monthly.